"The Special Senate Committee on Anti-terrorism"

 June 11, 2012

-Authors: William H. Tobey, Senior Fellow, Belfer Center for Science and International Affairs, Matthew Bunn, Professor of Practice; Co-Principal Investigator, Project on Managing the Atom, Simon Saradzhyan, Fellow, Belfer Center for Science and International Affairs
+Authors: William H. Tobey, Senior Fellow, Belfer Center for Science and International Affairs, Matthew Bunn, Professor of Practice; Co-Principal Investigator, Project on Managing the Atom, Simon Saradzhyan, Director, Russia Matters Project; Assistant Director, U.S.-Russia Initiative to Prevent Nuclear Terrorism, Belfer Center for Science and International Affairs

 Belfer Center Programs or Projects: US-Russia Initiative to Prevent Nuclear Terrorism